KNOWING YOUR R107 AND THE WHEEL OPTIONS

 Also available for pre-facelift cars (1971-1985), are these original Lorinser rims.
 Lorinser has been producing light-alloy wheels since the first half of the 20th century, and they are no stranger to performance-orientated style.
 This high-quality product will reduce the weight of your car while offering a sporty and comfortable drive.
 This product comes with the original TUV certificate.

-Suitable for all R107 and R129 models, these premium Mercedes R107 Wheels are significantly lighter than original steel wheels and will improve the handling, stopping and economy of your R107 SL.
+Suitable for SL & SLC 107, 108, 109, 116, 123 & 126 Models, these premium Mercedes R107 Wheels are significantly lighter than original steel wheels and will improve the handling, stopping and economy of your R107 SL.
 In addition, the more robust composition means that these wheels are more resistant to the elements, lasting much longer than steel.
-The size will also
+You will require alternative bolts for these wheels but worth it for the enhanced aesthetic?

 Share With Your Fellow Enthusiasts